Guide to creating a process hierarchy

 Now you know the basics of process hierarchies and what to include.
 Here are some tips for how to take the first steps:

 Step 1: Start with the standards and systems you already have

 If you already have a working quality management system then, as a start, simply transfer the table of contents to the process hierarchy format.
 There’s no point reinventing the wheel.
-So make life easier and as much as possible model your process hierarchy on standards and frameworks you already have.
+So make life easier as much as possible, model your process hierarchy on standards and frameworks you already have.
 Talk to your IT guys – they might have done something similar to prepare for a systems implementation.

 Step 2: Workshop critical processes with senior management